yorkeyao/VehicleX/README.md

 ## VehicleX Engine (Unity-python Interface)

 We provide a Unity-Python Interface, which you may generate your own images from python code without modifying Unity Environment or C# programming.
-You can perform attribute learning using attribute descent and then generate vechile data with learned attributes.
+You can perform attribute learning using attribute descent and then generate vehicle data with learned attributes.
 Please check [./VehicleX Interface](https://github.com/yorkeyao/VehicleX/tree/master/VehicleX%20Interface) for more details.

 ## VehicleX Source Code and 3D Vehicle Models

-If you want to make modification to the 3D environment or use our 3D vechile models only (i.e. for 3D related project).
+If you want to make modification to the 3D environment or use our 3D vehicle models only (i.e. for 3D related project).
 We provide .fbx format vehicle models, which you may import to Unity, Unreal or Blender.
 We also released entire Unity project.
 Please check [./Unity Source](https://github.com/yorkeyao/VehicleX/tree/master/Unity%20Source) for more details.

 If you find this code useful, please kindly cite: